 The Akeidah, a method for our daily lives

-Please refer to Bereishit (Genesis) Chapter 22:1-19 for the main text of the Akeidah
+Please refer to Bereishit (Genesis) Chapter 22:1-19 for the source text

 In this formula, Abraham can be regarded as representing ‘us’: me/you.
 We can put our ‘self’ in the role of Abraham, the doer on earth going about life.
 In the figurative substitution for Isaac, we can put anything that is to be ‘sacrificed’, that which is to be ‘brought up’ and transformed into a blessing by Hashem (a.k.a.
 G-d in Jewish parlance).
 Hashem we keep the same.
-What then is the object of ‘sacrifice’?
-Anything.
-Whatever we do, think or feel – any experience of life for that matter – is designed to be made an offering.
-What is very important, as is demonstrated in the story, is that Hashem really had no intention of having Isaac killed.
-Hashem initiated the process and also stopped it.
-This implies that Isaac was meant to be kept alive the whole time.
-The only difference now is in Isaac’s being returned following Abraham’s willingness to “not withhold” (Gen. 22:12, 22:16) (note implications in terminology between ’not withholding’ vs. ‘letting go.’)
 Abraham offers Isaac out of love and service to G-d, and it is from love and service that Isaac is ‘returned’ to Abraham.
-Isaac is hence consecrated as a blessing – one of genuine love and service meriting sustenance, prosperity and eternity (Gen. 22:16-18).
+This climactic resolution ultimately comes about through Abraham’s willingness to “not withhold” (Gen. 22:12, 22:16).
+(The phrase “not withhold” has very different implications than its parallel term in contemporary Western culture, ‘to let go’, as in, ‘if you love something than let it go.’
+The Akeidah is concerned with a ‘not withholding’ rather than a ‘letting go.’)
+Isaac is hence consecrated as a blessing – one of genuine love and service – meriting sustenance, prosperity and eternity (Gen. 22:16-18).
 The events of the Akeidah, as are explicitly stated by the text at the beginning of the story, are a “test” (Gen 22:1).
 How often do we as individuals feel ‘tested’ by events in our real lives?

 This brings us to the paradox which is at the crux of the story: why must Abraham be willing to sacrifice his son out of love for G-d because doesn’t that sound crazy and why would G-d want that?
 Again, this example of the Akeidah in the Torah is in a most extreme form.
 Yet in this form we learn that there is a 1:1 relationship between the offering and the blessing which is given as a result – Abraham’s “only son” (Gen 22:2) equates to “seed as [numerous as] the stars of Heaven” (Gen. 22:17).
 For this lineage to be established in purity it makes sense that the test would have to come with such equally daunting stakes.
 And what is being tested?
 Integrity.
 In ‘our’ case, we probably won’t need to make that literal sacrifice of our only son, but we are continually and regularly tested on the integrity of our love in all that we do in every way.
 Perhaps this is the reason for this story happening so early in the legacy of the Patriarchs and Matriarchs.
 It is foremost in our way of infusing our active life on earth with the presence of ‘Divinity’ from on High.